 In the second year, all areas are covered in greater depth.
 Pediatric Radiology, interventional Radiology, and Mammography are introduced.
 Pediatric Radiology training occurs at Nationwide Children's Hospital in Columbus, Ohio.
 This outstanding program is organized around the Board Specialty areas, with dedicated specialists in all phases of pediatric imaging under the direction of Dr. William Shiels.
 Our residents are full members of the Hospital Staff while training there.
 We provide a beautiful, new fully furnished two bedroom lakeside apartment in Columbus at no charge to our residents.

 During this year, the residents are expected to present a paper at a national or international meeting, or publish in a national peer reviewed journal.
 We provide a stipend and free tuition to attend the course at the Armed Forces Institute of Pathology.
-The Residents may attend a Board Review course either the third or fourth year, tuition paid by the department.
+The Residents may attend a Board Review course during the third year, tuition paid by the department.